 To enhance the capacities of the local government institutions in performing assign roles, exercising given authorities and in demanding for devolution of power and authorities from central to local government;

 To foster qualitative improvement in basic public services for poor and disadvantaged communities;

-Institutional capacity building of small and mid-level NGOs primarily by applying OD approach;
+Institutional capacity building of small and mid-level GO & NGOs primarily by applying OD approach;

 Facilitating space for wider and meaningful engagement of non-state actors in state managed development interventions;